kittuande/DeltaXMovieApplication/README.md

 }
 ```
 Sample2:
-Passing steelman as movieName in URI.
+Passing Steel Man as MovieName in URI.
 As steel man name does not exist in the database it will give Bad Request.
 ```
 Input : https://localhost:7143/api/Movie/EditMovieDetails/steel%20man
 {